-The European Travel Information and Authorization System or ETIAS is a new visa waiver program that is meant to strengthen the borders of the Schengen Zone.
-It is set to come into place in 2021.
+The European Travel Information and Authorisation System or ETIAS is a new visa waiver program that is meant to strengthen the borders of the Schengen Zone.
+It is set to come into place in 2022.

 This means many of the non-EU citizens that are currently allowed to visit Europe visa-free will need an ETIAS visa waiver for the Netherlands and the rest of the Schengen countries.